 Hoopers Shoulder (The name as it would appear on a map)

 If this information is incorrect, please e-mail email@example.com

 This name originates from United States of America.
 It is part of the United States Gazetteer and the SCAR Composite Gazetteer of Antarctica.

 Names that other countries have for this feature:

-An independent cone, 1859m high, on the western slopes of Mt Erebus on Ross Island.
-From McMurdo Sound it appears as a perfect pyramid of black rock, standing out as a splendid mark against the background of the ice and almost on a line from Cape Royds to the present crater.
-It is exactly in the line of the fierce south-easterly winds which sweep round the shoulder of Mt Erebus at this level.
-Therefore, it has a deep moat or ditch over 30m high and is of slaggy kenyte.
-It was named by Debenham on the second ascent of Mt Erebus for F J Hooper, a steward of the BAE, 1910-13.
+An independent cone at an elevation of 1,800 m on the W slopes of Mount Erebus on Ross Island.
+From McMurdo Sound it appears as a perfect pyramid of black rock, standing out as a splendid mark against the background of the ice and almost on a line from Cape Royds to the crater of Mount Erebus.
+The cone itself is about 100 m high and is surrounded by a deep moat or ditch, caused by the sweeping action of strong winds.
+It was named by F. Debenham on the second ascent of Mount Erebus for F.J.
+Hooper, a steward of the BrAE, 1910-13.
 Hooper was one of the party making the second ascent.